Jammed Keplerian gas leads to the formation and disappearance of spiral arms in a coupled map lattice for astronomical objects: Introduction

 The present paper is organized as follows.
 In Section \ref{model}, we explain briefly a CML for astronomical objects, which we have introduced in \cite{Nozawa}.
-In Section \ref{Dynamic properties of a spiral arm}, we study the dynamic properties of a spiral arm from three aspects as traffic jams.
+In Section \ref{Dynamic properties of a spiral arm}, we study the dynamic properties of a simulated spiral arm from three aspects in traffic jams.
 First, the formation of the spiral arm occurs due to the jammed motion of Keplerian gas passing through the arm.
 Second, the motion of the spiral arm is given as the movement of the traffic jam.
-Third, the disappearance of the spiral arm and especially its characterizing lifetime are caused by the gas flow rate difference between the light inflow into and heavy outflow from the arm, which is called the "light-in and heavy-out".
-In Section \ref{Comparison with observations}, we compare the above results with the observations in a spiral galaxy.
+Third, the disappearance of the spiral arm and especially its remaining lifetime are simply and directly evaluated from the gas flow rate difference between the light inflow into and heavy outflow from the jam, which is called the ``light-in and heavy-out''.
 Summary and discussion are given in Section \ref{summary}.